ipfs-shipyard/cohosting/SPEC.md

 - `/cohosting/<lazy|full>/<site-id>` - presence of directory enables update checks for this site.
 - `/cohosting/<lazy|full>/<site-id>/<timestamp>` - site snapshot at a point in time.
   - `<timestamp>` format is `YYYY-MM-DD_hhmmss`  (zero-padded [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) in UTC)

-## Lazy and full cohosting

-There are two ways os cohosting a website: lazy and full cohosting.
-Lazy cohosting is the **default**.

-- **Lazy** cohosting means that contents will be fetched on visit.
-In other words, if a website is being cohosted lazily, then only the pages that are visited should be cohosted.
-- **Full** cohosting means the entire website should be fetched fully whenever a snapshot is made.

 ## Operations